 Lieutenant Sammy Berzoza

 The Training Unit is a vital component in any professional organization.
-Lieutenant Sammy Berzoza, training coordinator, also oversees all aspects of training and is assisted by Training Sergeant Stephen Merrell, Assistant Training Coordinator Deborah DeVolin and Firearms Training Sergeant - Range Master, Sergeant Carlos Chavez.
+Lieutenant Sammy Berzoza, training coordinator, also oversees all aspects of training and is assisted by Training Sergeant Diana Seago, Assistant Training Coordinator Deborah DeVolin and Firearms Training Sergeant - Range Master, Sergeant Carlos Chavez.

 The Training Unit is responsible for providing professional development and maintaining training requirements mandated by the Texas Commission on Law Enforcement (TCOLE) by providing continuous in-Service training, as well as strict adherence to standards during sessions of the Odessa Police Academy.